solarbirdy/NorthshoreBikeMap/README.md

 * ADDED: A weird little section of bike path I found in Lynnwood north of 196th at Wilcox Park.
 As 196th loses its sidewalks in that area, even this standalone oddness serves a useful purpose if you're sidewalk-biking on 196th (MEGAMAP only)
 * ADDED: A few more street names in City of Seattle, along with a couple of small adjustments on difficult streets (both maps)
 * CORRECTION: REI Lynnwood's icon was placed very slightly left of its actual location, and has been adjusted (MEGAMAP only)

-Coming in next release:

-* ADDED: Redmond Central Connector extension up to Eastrail is open earlier than expected!
-* ADDED: Warning flag: the Pier 91 section of Elliot Bay Trail will close from 2 September to 2 October for repaving and rebuilding, including getting rid of that weird over-rail bridge.
-There WILL be a posted detour, but it's kinda long and involves Magnolia Bridge, so I'm flagging it.
-* ADDED: A block-long half-dirt connector between Ashworth and Densmore continuing N 157th for pedestrians and bicyclists willing to deal with a dirt path
-* ADDED: Extension of a Shoreline Trail Along the Rail fragment south of NE 185th all the way down to NE 180th; at previous check, it didn't quite connect, and now it does
-* CORRECTION: 10th Ave NE from 155th to 185th was listed as UNMARKED BUT POPULAR, but has sharrow markings, so will be re-marked as SHARROWS

-Previous releases:

 Changes with 2.0.0 (July 15, 2025):